-I'm the author of quite a few books on digital marketing and SEO.
+I'm the author of +14 books on digital marketing and SEO.
+Three are Amazon #1 Best Sellers.
 I've also contributed to other books and a few books have written about me.
-Many are available at Amazon.com or Barnes & Noble (BN.com)
+Many are available at Amazon.com or Barnes & Noble (BN.com).

 Do you "get" Twitter?
 The inside scoop on Twitter.
-In only 59 pages, you'll learn how to use hashtags, get followers, and use Twitter in plain English.
+In only 86 pages, learn how to use hashtags, get followers, and use Twitter in plain English.
 Lots of details: What teens are doing on Twitter, how the police uses Twitter, and how to use Twitter in a disaster.
-Free eBook.
+Get the #1 Amazon Best Seller!
 Go #TwitterBook

 80% of your digital advertising doesn't reach your audience.
 People delete cookies or use ad blocking software.
 There's a new solution.
 Use content marketing and people will come to you.
 This book also shows you how to align your marketing with your company's business goals to meet top-line/bottom-line KPIs.
 More at The Big Book of Content Marketing.